Divorce

 • Filing a Complaint: Once the plaintiff files a complaint, he or she must provide information such as the date of marriage, names and birth dates of minor children involved, and the current addresses of both spouses.
 There will be a small fee associated with the filing process.

-• Hearings: Depending on whether your spouse filed a counter claim, the amount of court hearings you will attend may vary.
-Spouses in agreement usually will attend a final hearing sooner where their divorce decree is finalized.
+• Hearings: Depending on whether your spouse filed a counterclaim, the number of court hearings you will attend may vary.
+Spouses in agreement usually attend a final hearing sooner where their divorce decree is finalized.

 What to Expect During the Divorce Process